githubsands/liquidity-engine/README.md

 ### ExchangeStream

 Runs both http snapshot streams and websocket streams.
-Can handle retriggering the http snapshot stream but it currently is not implemented in the Orderbook/ExchangeController.
+Can handle retriggering the http snapshot stream but it currently is not implemented in the Orderbook/DepthDriver.

 Future work: Ideally these streams are done purely on the stack but this must be verified.
 Correct sequencing of orderbook snapshots and depth updates through their timestamps

-### ExchangeController
+### DepthDriver

 Provides a controlling interface to all exchange streams.